hetida/hetida-designer/docs/execution/kafka_consumption_mode.md

 # Kafka consumption mode

 The [Kafka adapter](../adapter_system/kafka_adapter.md) provides a separate consumption mode in which a hetida designer container can be started to listen to (i.e. to consume from) a Kafka topic and on each message retrieval run a fixed preconfigured transformation with a preconfigured wiring where one or more inputs are wired to / supplied from the received message.
-It is recommended to enable the caching of workflows for execution in this use-case.
-This is achieved by setting the environment variable `HD_ENABLE_CACHING_FOR_NON_DRAFT_TRAFOS_FOR_EXEC` to `true`.

 In contrast to [kafka execution](./execution_via_kafka.md) this allows to chain, split and distribute data handling / transformation / analytics via hetida designer transformations along and through multiple Kafka topics and enables versatile streaming functionality similar to Kafka streaming frameworks like [Kafka Streams](https://kafka.apache.org/documentation/streams/) or [faust-streaming](https://github.com/faust-streaming/faust).